A few samples of Scouting in pictures, from pages of history to a more modern panorama, beginning with the 1st Natonal

 1940: Famous composer Irving Berlin created a foundation to distribute the royalties from his song “God Bless America” to the Boy Scouts and Girl Scouts, with most going to troops in disadvantaged neighborhoods.

 1949: The BSA consolidated the senior programs, with the exception of Sea Scouts and Air Scouts, into Explorer Scouts.
-Sea Scouts was renamed Sea Explorers, and Air Scouts was renamed Air Explorers.
+Sea Scouts were renamed Sea Explorers, and Air Scouts were renamed Air Explorers.

 1950: The Second National Jamboree.
 The United States Post Office issues a Commemorative Boy Scout stamp.

 1953: The Third National Jamboree went west of the Mississippi, with over 50,000 Boy Scouts attending it in Irving Ranch, present-day Newport Beach.

 1957: The concept of World Scout Jamboree on the Air (JOTA) was launched whereby Scouts communicated with each other by amateur radio.

 1959: The Boy Scout Handbook first time published in color.
 The Explorer Program was renamed the Exploring program.
 Between 1950 and 1960, the Boys Scout strength rose from 2.8 million boys to 5.2 million.

 1960s: Mid 1960s Civil Rights legislation goes beyond voting and employment barriers, especially in the Deep South, opens opportunity and dignity to Black Americans in the Scouting movement, where before dignity, opportunity, achievement went lacking; before the Mid-sixties, the Ku Klux Klan strongly denounced the Boy Scouts as a puppet of the Catholic Church and preached segregation on every account.

 1965: The Inner-City Rural Program gave rise to Scouting programs in the lower-income inner cities and rural areas, from the Appalachians to the inner most corners of a city housing project.